ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 What makes ATTR cardiac amyloidosis particularly challenging is its ability to masquerade as other conditions.
 Patients often receive diagnoses of heart failure, atrial fibrillation, or even arthritis before anyone suspects amyloidosis.
 The symptoms develop so gradually that both patients and physicians may dismiss them as inevitable consequences of aging.
 This diagnostic delay can have serious consequences, as early treatment provides the best opportunity to slow disease progression and improve outcomes.

-The medical community has only recently begun to understand how common this condition actually is.
+In my practice, I have seen how the medical community has only recently begun to understand how common this condition actually is.
 Advanced diagnostic techniques and increased awareness have revealed that ATTR cardiac amyloidosis affects far more people than previously recognized, particularly among older adults.
 What was once considered a rare disease now appears to be significantly underdiagnosed, with studies suggesting it may be present in a substantial percentage of patients with certain types of heart failure.

 Two Forms of the Same Disease